 We are a team of experts that have comprehensive experience in the field of sustainable development.
-We are carrying out research and consulting projects at the level of communes, cities, regions, cantons, entire Switzerland as well as at the international level.
+We are carrying out research projects, implementation projects and consulting projects at the level of communes, cities, regions, cantons, entire Switzerland as well as at the international level.
 In addition, we are involved in European and international projects, in cooperation with project partners in other countries.

 Our institute is based in Luzern and Zürich.